OUR PRIVACY POLICY

 • information you provide us through feedback, customer surveys or otherwise;

-• details of Products and services we have provided to you and/or that you have enquired about, and our response to you;
+• details about payments from you to us and other details of Products and services we have provided to you and/or that you have enquired about, and our response to you;

 • support requests submitted to us and our response to you; and